ansys/pydpf-core/doc/source/user_guide/tutorials/import_data/extract_and_explore_results_metadata.rst

 - Job name;

 When you extract a result from a result file DPF stores it in a |Field|.
-This |Field| will then contain the metadata for the result it is associated with.
+This |Field| will then contain the metadata for the result associated with it.
 This metadata includes:

 - Location;